trustoverip/ctwg-terminology-governance-guide/spec/design.md

  "Please let me just write my document and add some glossary items and we’re done.
 We skip all the academic hassle about *meaning, concepts, artefacts* and what have we.
 Let’s get work done!”

+### Do not proceed if

-You recognize a few of those remarks?
+You recognize a few of those remarks above?
 If communication and understanding each other were just that easy, we could leave the hard part out.
 But **we can't skip the design of terminology** if we want to convey a (new) concept.

+**Do not proceed with this chapter if you're a sender, only sending or broadcasting.**

+Because you need to understand first, to be understood.

+### One word solution (trailer)

 ::: warning Warning Notice
 Hold your breath for the magic word, **the solution for everything** in terminology design!